 We defined low-income as a combination of those below the federal poverty line and those near the poverty line (below 150% of the poverty line).
-If 24.08% of a block group meets the criterion, that block group is included as a CofC for regional outreach and analysis based on the 75th percentile.
+If 24.7% of a block group meets the criterion, that block group is included as a CofC for regional outreach and analysis based on the 75th percentile.

-As general background, the U.S. median household income for 2010 was \$51,914 and by 2022 it increased to \$75,149.
+As general background, the U.S. median household income for 2010 was \$51,914 and in 2020 it increased to \$64,994.
 The median household income for the two MPO regions' counties also increased as shown below:

 The official poverty threshold depends on family size.
-For a family of four, the national 2024 poverty line is an income of \$31,200 per year.
+For a family of four, the national 2019 poverty line was an income of \$26,172 per year.
 Using that figure, within the MPO area, the following percentages of persons fell below the poverty level: